SherineAwad/bitbybit/_build/_sources/externalresources.rst.txt

    https://www.ebi.ac.uk/Tools/msa/clustalo/

    Can be used to check conservation.
-Use sequences form uniprot and multiple align to check conservation .
+Use sequences from uniprot and multiple align to check conservation .

 Tumor Portal